hydraulic-software/conveyor/guidebook/docs/tutorial.md

 The previous contents of the output directory will be replaced.
 You'll now find there packages for each OS in multiple formats, some update metadata files and a download page ([details](outputs.md)).
 You can use whatever files you wish: there is no requirement to use them all.

 The default generated `conveyor.conf` file tells each package to look for updates on `localhost:8899`.
-If you want to just quickly test updates this is good enough - grab your favourite web server and serve that directory.
+This is good enough for testing and Conveyor doesn't require a license for localhost projects, so grab your favourite web server and serve that directory.
 We recommend [Caddyserver](https://caddyserver.com/).
 You can just run `caddy file-server --browse --listen :8899` from inside the output directory.

-When you want to serve your packages for real, change the `site.base-url` key in the generated `conveyor.conf` configuration file in the root of your project's directory,  to point to the URL where you'll upload your files and rerun `conveyor make site`.
-You can also use [GitHub Releases](configs/download-pages.md#publishing-through-github).

 ??? tip "Error messages"
     Forgetting to run the `./gradlew jar` command in the previous step will result in the following warning, however the build will proceed and you may therefore get an inconsistent build.